Quinn Ewers

-Quinn Tucker Ewers (YOO-ərs; born March 15, 2003) is an American professional football quarterback for the Miami Dolphins of the National Football League (NFL).
+Quinn Tucker Ewers (YOO-ərs; born March 15, 2003) is an American professional football quarterback for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and Texas Longhorns.
-Ewers was selected by the Dolphins in the seventh round of the 2025 NFL draft.
+Ewers was selected by the Miami Dolphins in the seventh round of the 2025 NFL draft.

 Early life

 Ewers was born on March 15, 2003, in San Antonio, Texas.
 He spent his early years in Pleasanton, Texas, before his family moved to Southlake, Texas, when he was eight.
 Ewers attended Carroll Senior High School, where he played football under coach Riley Dodge and also previously played baseball.
 As a sixth grader, he was offered a football scholarship by Graham Harrell.

 As a high school sophomore, he completed 291 of 402 passes for 3,998 yards with 45 touchdowns against three interceptions.
 Ewers and Southlake Carroll advanced to the Texas 6A Division I quarterfinals before being defeated by Duncanville.
 Ewers finished his junior season with 2,442 yards and 28 touchdown passes in eight games, missing six games due to injury, as Carroll advanced to the 6A Division I Texas State Championship Game before losing to Westlake High School led by fellow five star recruit and future Clemson quarterback Cade Klubnik.
 Following the season, he participated in the 2021 Elite 11 competition, but only managed sixth place in the competition.

 Going into his senior year, Ewers was considered by multiple outlets to be the top overall recruit in the 2022 recruiting class.
 Ewers initially committed to the Texas Longhorns in August 2020, where he would have been the first quarterback since Vince Young to receive a perfect 1.000 247Sports composite rating.
 Ewers would later decommit from the Longhorns in October, before committing to play for the Ohio State Buckeyes in November 2020.